ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/lines-execution.md

 ## Step 6: Quantity
 Next, the system prompts for the quantity of the product.
 You can either manually enter the quantity or click the arrow button to use the suggested quantity.

 If a quantity has already been entered in the SCAN field or if there is an active policy that allows accepting a quantity of one, the Quantity screen will be skipped, and the system will automatically apply the entered quantity.

 If necessary, you can also change the unit of measurement for the product.

+> [!Note]
-Standard Quantity
+> Standard Quantity
-For products with variable measurement ratios, the system will display a standard quantity value.
+> For products with variable measurement ratios, the system will display a standard quantity value.
 Modifying the base quantity will automatically recalculate the standard quantity, but the standard quantity itself cannot be directly modified.